ShobhitSrivastava18th/go-mysql-server/README.md

 **go-mysql-server** also provides a server implementation compatible with the MySQL wire protocol.
 That means it is compatible with MySQL ODBC, JDBC, or the default MySQL client shell interface.

+Database Availability:
+->Online access:

+The AmiGO browser and search engine provides web browser-based access to the GO database.
+As well as allowing users to search, browse, and download terms and annotations, AmiGO has analysis tools for further data processing.

+Those familiar with MySQL can use GOOSE, the GO Online SQL Environment, a web interface for running SQL queries against the GO database.
+There are a number of sample queries for those unfamiliar with MySQL query syntax.

 ## Scope of this project

 These are the goals of **go-mysql-server**: